High-Precision Dichotomous Image Segmentation via Probing Diffusion Capacity: Method

 Specifically, we initialize the Mutual Cross-Domain Attention module with the parameters of the self-attention module, and project the mask and edge features to produce the query ($\mathbf{Q}_m$), key ($\mathbf{K}_m$), and value ($\mathbf{V}_m$) matrices for the mask, and correspondingly for the edge ($\mathbf{Q}_e$, $\mathbf{K}_e$, $\mathbf{V}_e$), then, we perform mutual scaled dot-product attention between these two sets, utilizing the query features to effectively query the corresponding key and value features from the alternative domain.
 The formulation is as follows:

 This method ensures a direct and efficient exchange of information between two domains, fostering a robust interaction that enhances the overall feature representation.

-Our method differs from the approach of~\citep{fu2024geowizard} in how we handle feature interaction.
-In their work, the keys ($\mathbf{K}$) and values ($\mathbf{V}$) from different domains are concatenated into a unified representation, and cross-attention is performed by applying the queries ($\mathbf{Q}$) from each domain to the concatenated $\mathbf{K}$ and $\mathbf{V}$.
-Our method surpasses theirs by enabling direct, targeted attention operations that facilitate a more nuanced interaction between mask and edge features, leading to better discrimination and alignment without the dilution of information (See in Tab. \ref{tab:abl3}) .
+In their work, keys ($\mathbf{K}$) and values ($\mathbf{V}$) are concatenated into a unified representation, and cross-attention is computed using domain-specific queries ($\mathbf{Q}$) on this combined feature.
+Our method performs targeted attention between mask and edge features, enhancing discrimination and alignment while preserving information integrity (Tab. \ref{tab:abl3}).

 This approach has been observed to not only enhance the fine detail rendering but also, to our delight, significantly reduce the stochastic tendencies inherent in diffusion processes ( See in Fig. \ref{fig:edge}) .
 Consequently, through in-depth cross-domain interaction and feature complementation, it not only effectively bridges the gap between the generative potential and the determinism essential for precise segmentation tasks but also yields more refined details in the predicted results.